ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

  3. Using software resources as DUTs or instruments
  4. Using many DUTs and instruments

-Out of the box, OpenTAP does not support any hardware.
+Out of the box, OpenTAP does not provide any resources for hardware control.
 For that, you need plugins.

-### Result Listeners
+## Result Listeners

 Result listeners are notified whenever a test step generates log output, or publishes results.

 OpenTAP ships with a simple result listener called *Text Log*, which saves log information from a test plan run to a file.
-Its behavior can be modified by settings, changing the file name and location of the log, as well as filtering the log information.
-There are 4 message categories: Errors, Warnings, Information, and Debug.
+Its behavior can be modified by settings, including changing the file name and location of the log, as well as filtering the log information.
+There are 4 message categories: Errors, Warnings, Information, and Debug, each of which can be checked and unchecked.

-Analoguous to *Text Log*, there is a free result listener plugin named [*CSV*].
+Analoguous to *Text Log*, there is a result listener plugin named [*CSV*].
 Rather than log information, this plugin saves all results published by test steps to a CSV file, which can also be changed by settings.

-There are also PostgreSQL and SQLite result listeners that store all results and logs from test plan runs.
-They can, of course, be configured to use either a local database or publish to a remote database.
+There are also PostgreSQL and SQLite result listeners that store all results and logs from a test plan run, as well as a copy of the test plan itself, making it possible to restore and run and old version of a test plan.
+The PostgreSQL plugin be configured to use either a local database, or publish to a remote database.

 There is no limit to the number of active result listeners, and you can have multiple result listeners of the same type.
 For example, you could create two different *Text Log* listeners collecting Debug and Information log messages, respectively.
-There are more result listeners available in the package repository, and developers can [make new result listener plugins](../../Developer%20Guide/Result%20Listener/#custom-result-listeners) to suit their needs.
+There are more result listeners available in the package repository, and developers can [make new result listener plugins](../../Developer%20Guide/Result%20Listener/#custom-result-listeners) to suit their needs, such as integrating with a different database technology, or uploading test results to a website.

 Note that result listeners are tied to an OpenTAP installation, and not a test plan.
 Result listener settings are stored in `%TAP_PATH%/Settings/Results.xml`.
 Like test plans, we do not recommend editing these by hand.
 However, they can be generated and edited using our test plan editors.
 Therefore, creation and further usage of result listeners will be covered in more detail in the [editor section](../Editors).

-## Log Files
+## Session Logs

-OpenTAP keeps extensive logs for debugging purposes.
-Logs are kept from the 10 latest OpenTAP instances launched.
+OpenTAP keeps extensive session logs for debugging purposes.
+Session logs are kept from the 10 latest OpenTAP instances launched, and are created independently of result listeners.
+Their content is similar to the logs collected by *Text Log*, but also contain diagnostic messages from OpenTAP and any plugin you may have installed.
 They can be found in `%TAP_PATH%/SessionLogs`, and are named after the time and date at which they were created.
 They contain the same information you would see in your terminal when running tap with the `--verbose` flag.
-If you encounter errors, the logs may contain useful information in discovering what went wrong.
+If you encounter errors, the logs may contain useful information for discovering what went wrong.
 If you think you discovered a bug in OpenTAP, please file an issue on [gitlab](https://gitlab.com/OpenTAP/opentap).
 If applicable, please include instructions on how to replicate the issue, as well as relevant logs.

-## Plugins
+## Packages and Plugins

-OpenTAP can be extended by installing plugins.
-Plugins range widely in the additional functionality they provide.
+OpenTAP can be extended with plugins.
+A plugin provides a single piece of functionality.
+For example, a plugin could provide a new test step, or a new result listener.
+Plugins come in packages.
+A package is a versioned collection of plugins.
+Plugins vary widely in the functionality they provide.

 Some examples are:
- - GUI editors for creating and running test plans
+ - [GUI editors](../Editors/#developer’s-system-community-edition) for creating and running test plans
- - SDK plugins to aid in developing plugins
+ - SDK plugins to aid in developing and debugging plugins
- - Tools for analyzing test plans in real time to discover performance bottlenecks
+ - Tools for analyzing test plans in real time to discover performance bottlenecks (Timing Analyzer)
- - REST interface to OpenTAP to allow you to control it remotely
+ - REST interface to OpenTAP to allow you to control it remotely (REST-API)

 Installing, uninstalling, upgrading, downgrading, and dependencies are all managed by the OpenTAP package manager.
+A package declares its own dependencies and OS / CPU compatibility, and the package manager resolves those dependencies with the packages in your current installation, if possible.
 Usage of the package manager is described in detail in [the next section](../cli%20guide/package%manager).

 The below figure shows the relation between plugins and OpenTAP.
 OpenTAP is at the center, and plugins, providing a variety of functionality, can be added and removed painlessly. ![](./TAParchitecture.png#width=600)

-All plugins depend on OpenTAP, and plugins may or may not depend on each other.
-The package manager automatically resolves these dependencies, if a resolution exists.

 Check out our public package repository [here](http://packages.opentap.io/index.html#/?name=OpenTAP) to browse available plugins.